 It involved the SWAT team and frogmen searches in the lake.
 Here’s how it all began.

 “Really?”
 Mike asked.
-“I didn’t hear a thing.
-How in the world did I miss that?”
+“Wow, I didn’t hear ’em.
+How in the world did I miss the excitement?”

 “Did you ask them why they were here?”

-When he got to the part of the story where he left off with Mike, the cop interrupted and said, “Sir, we did not have any calls out here last night.
+When he got to the part of the story he left off with Mike, the cop interrupted and said, “Sir, we did not have any calls out here last night.
 Not a patrol car and definitely not SWAT.”

 At the mention of the hamburger man, the cop’s demeanor changed.
 “Sir, the police were not here last night.”